jhugheswebdev/blog/_posts/2017-1-27-more-bloggy.markdown

 ## Version 2.0
-After receiving some input from my Creative Director on my version 1.0 high-fidelity mockups, I positioned the TOC-style links into a side nav bar for better UI.
-Having the navigation links on the side, the user can easily move from one section to another without having to go to the top of the page.
+After receiving some input from my Creative Director on my first mockups, I positioned the TOC-style links into a side nav bar for better UI.
+Having the navigation links on the side, the user can move from one section to another without having to go to the top of the page.

 ## The Final Mockup